Equivalences between weight modules via $\mathcal{N}=2$ coset constructions: Introduction

-For a vertex superalgebra $V$ and its vertex subsuperalgebra $W$, we denote by $C(V,W)$ the commutant vertex superalgebra of $W$ in $V$ (see Appendix \ref{Cvertex superalgebra} for the definition).
-Assume that $V$ is the tensor product of the affine vertex operator algebra (VOA) associated with $\widehat{\mf{sl}}_{2}$ and the free fermionic vertex operator superalgebra (VOSA), and $W$ is isomorphic to the Heisenberg VOA $M(1)$.
-Then it is known that the commutant vertex superalgebra $C(V,W)$ is isomorphic to the $\mathcal{N}=2$ VOSA.
-By the general theory of vertex superalgebras, there exists a vertex superalgebra homomorphism $C(V,W)\otimes W\longrightarrow V;\,A\otimes B\longmapsto A_{(-1)}B$ (see \cite[Proposition 4.4.1]{matsuo17036axioms}).
-In particular, the $\mathcal{N}=2$ supersymmetric coset construction is regarded as a theory of branching rules with respect to the above homomorphism when both the affine VOA and the corresponding $\mathcal{N}=2$ VOSA are regular in the sense of \cite{dong1997regularity}.
+For a vertex superalgebra $V$ and its vertex subsuperalgebra $W$, we denote by ${\sf Com}(W,V)$ the commutant vertex superalgebra of $W$ in $V$ (see Appendix \ref{Cvertex superalgebra} for the definition).
+Assume that $V$ is the tensor product of the affine vertex operator algebra (VOA) associated with $\widehat{\mf{sl}}_{2}$ and the free fermionic vertex operator superalgebra (VOSA), and $W$ is a certain vertex subsuperalgebra which is isomorphic to the Heisenberg VOA of rank $1$ (see Remark \ref{HeisVOA} for the definition).
+Then it is known that the commutant vertex superalgebra ${\sf Com}(W,V)$ is isomorphic to the $\mathcal{N}=2$ VOSA (see \cite[\S8.2]{CREUTZIG2019396} and Corollary \ref{CST}).
+It is also known that there exists a vertex superalgebra homomorphism ${\sf Com}(W,V)\otimes W\to V;\,A\otimes B\mapsto A_{(-1)}B$ (see e.g.\,\cite[Proposition 4.4.1]{matsuo17036axioms}).
+In particular, the above $\mathcal{N}=2$ coset construction is regarded as a theory of branching rules with respect to the above homomorphism when both the affine VOA and the corresponding $\mathcal{N}=2$ VOSA are regular in the sense of \cite{dong1997regularity}.
+See \cite{Ad01} and \cite[Example 5]{creutzig2016schur} for detail.

 On the contrary, if these VOSAs are not regular, the complete reducibility of modules fails in general, and the pullback action induced by the above homomorphism is hard to analyze.
-In \cite{FST98} B. Feigin, A. Semikhatov and I. Tipunin discovered another coset construction, which is given by interchanging the roles of the affine VOA and the $\mathcal{N}=2$ VOSA. (see also \cite{Ad99}).
-Namely, they assume that $V$ is the tensor product of the $\mathcal{N}=2$ VOSA and a certain negative-definite lattice vertex superalgebra, and $W$ is isomorphic to $M(1)$.
-Then the commutant vertex superalgebra $C(V,W)$ is isomorphic to the affine VOA associated with $\mf{sl}_{2}$.
+In \cite{FST98} B. Feigin, A. Semikhatov and I. Tipunin discovered another coset construction, which is given by interchanging the roles of the affine VOA and the $\mathcal{N}=2$ VOSA (see also \cite{Ad99}).
+Namely, they assume that $V$ is the tensor product of the $\mathcal{N}=2$ VOSA and a certain negative-definite lattice vertex superalgebra, and $W$ is again a certain vertex subsuperalgebra which is isomorphic to the Heisenberg VOA of rank $1$.
+Then the commutant vertex superalgebra ${\sf Com}(W,V)$ is isomorphic to the affine VOA associated with $\mf{sl}_{2}$ (see Corollary \ref{CST}).
 By using these bidirectional constructions, they investigated an `equivalence' between more general weight modules over $\widehat{\mf{sl}}_{2}$ and over the $\mathcal{N}=2$ SCA, which works even for the irregular cases.
 See \cite[Section IV]{FST98} for the details.
-However, mathematically rigorous descriptions of the `equivalence' and explicit proofs are not given in the literature to the best of our knowledge.
+However, mathematically rigorous descriptions of the `equivalence' in \cite{FST98} and explicit proofs are not given in the literature to the best of our knowledge.